fullcalendar/temporal-polyfill/README.md

 00:00          00:00          00:00
 00:00 (!)
 02:00 (!)
 01:00
 02:00          03:00          01:00
+(etc)          (etc)          01:00
-...etc...      ...etc...
-01:00
+20:00          20:00          01:00
 21:00          21:00          (infinite loop!)
 ```

-This is due to the fact our program is running in whatever local time zone the end-user is in.
-Each local zone has its own DST rules.
-DST rules cause certain hours of time to omitted or double-added.
+This is due to the fact our program is running in whatever time zone the end-user is in.
+Each time zone has its own DST rules.
+DST rules cause certain hours of time to be omitted or double-added.
 Certain browsers handle these omissions and additions differently.

 A time zone with no DST:

 ```
-           2017                                         2018
+           2020                                         2021
 ------------+--------------------------------------------+----------
 ```

 A time zone with DST:

 ```
-           2017                                         2018
+           2020                                         2021
 ------------+-----------                      -----------+----------
                          ----------------------
                         ^                     ^